SixteenThousand/Blue/README.md

 *It is unusual tonight.
 The moon is blue.
 The system is changing.
 It is time to start again.*

-This is Blue, where I store all of my dotfiles and anything else I might need when using a new system, i.e., once in a Blue Moon.
+This is Blue, where I store all of my dotfiles<sup>1</sup>, i.e., things I might need when using a new system, once in a Blue Moon.

----

 ## Interesting Features